SanyueHan/Degree-Project/report/final_thesis.md

 Additionally, MATLAB is an interpreted languages that is easy to realize comparing to those compiled languages such as C/C++, the reason will be explained in Zou Yang's individual part.

-In this thesis, we will firstly review the development history of interpreters and compilers, and also introduce the interpreter or compilers of some famous modern programming languages like C/C++, Java, Python in Section 2.
+In this thesis, we will firstly introduce how compilers and interpreters work, review the development history of interpreters and compilers, and also research the principle of interpreter or compilers of some famous modern programming languages like C/C++, Java, Python in Section 2.
-Then we will explain the structure of our project and the work division between group members in sections 3.
+Then we will explain the structure of our project in Section 3.
+The work division between group members are explained in sections 4.
-After that in section 4, there are our individual works.
+After that in section 5, there are our individual works.
-Section 5 contains overall discussion and conclusion, in which we will compare our product with the official MATLAB software, and discuss the advantages and disadvantages.
+Section 6 contains overall discussion and conclusion, in which we will compare our product with the official MATLAB software, and discuss the advantages and disadvantages.
-Last but not least, we have summary some possible work direction on our project that is not yet finished due to the limitation of time.
+Last but not least, we will summarize some possible work direction on our project that is not yet finished due to the limitation of time in Section 7.

 ## 2 Literature Review